The Best Isle of Anglesey B&Bs & Guest Houses

 Located on Angleseys north western corner, the South Stack Lighthouse is a big visitor attraction.
 The area is home to thousands of seabirds and has high craggy rocks which give it a stunning backdrop.
 Learn about Angleseys history by visiting the Neolithic burial chambers of Barclodiad y Gawres and Bryn Celli Ddu or the Beaumaris Castle and Gaol.
 Or see the Copper Kingdom at Amlwch which was once the worlds largest mine.
 It dates back to the Bronze Age and is located on Parys Mountain.
 Parents holidaying with their young ones will find plenty of attractions to keep them fascinated.
 The Anglesey Sea Zoo, which is Wales largest aquarium, is sure to captivate every member of your family with its shark pools, submarine wolves, crashing waves, and Seven Sisters Shipwreck.
 Visit Pili Palas and spend the afternoon learning about butterflies from all over the world.
 The area has unusual plants and a tropical climate which gives it a totally different atmosphere.
 Foel Farm Park will let your children experience life on a working farm.
 Other interesting family attractions include the Anglesey Model village, Greenwood Forest Park, and Bird World.
 The village has water features, landscaped gardens, and is home to the popular station known as Lanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.

-Lying on the north coast of Wales, Anglesey provides a relaxing backdrop for a host of activities.
+The Island provides a relaxing backdrop for a host of activities.
 Discover its delights by visiting Llanddwyn Island and see the rolling dunes and historic buildings.
 In good weather, the island is the perfect picnic spot thanks to its beautiful landscape.
 If golf is on your list of things to do, visit one of the 8 courses located on the island and play a round or two.
 Water sports are widespread around the island including sailing, surfing, scuba diving, water skiing, and kayaking.
 If you are keen on fishing, visit one of the lakes or rivers and try fly fishing.
-Avid walkers can embark on the Saints footpaths which offer a good alternative to the Anglesey Coastal Path.
+Avid walkers can embark on the Saints footpaths which offer a good alternative to the Coastal Path.
 For those who like shopping, there are many craft shops located in most parts of the island where you can buy keepsakes to take home.

 When looking for a holiday destination you can visit time and again, look no further than an Anglesey b&b.
 It is a great base from which to explore North Wales superb attractions.